Cheapest Car to Insure for Teenagers

 Cheapest Car to Insure for 16-Year-Old Teens

 The Chevrolet Corvette is the cheapest car to insure for 16-year-olds, costing $2,303 per year for minimum coverage.
-The MINI Cooper is next at $2,305, followed by the Subaru Forester at $2,532.
-Since 16-year-olds can't legally buy their own policies, they must be added to a parent or guardian’s plan.
+It ranks first in our top 10 cars for 16 year olds, followed by the MINI Cooper at $2,305 and the Subaru Forester at $2,532.
+Since 16-year-olds can’t legally buy their own policies, they must be added to a parent or guardian’s plan.

 Cheapest Car to Insure for 17-Year-Old Teens

-The MINI Cooper is the cheapest car to insure for 17-year-olds, costing $1,867 yearly for minimum coverage.
-The Chevrolet Corvette comes next at $1,887, followed by the Subaru Forester at $2,040.
+The MINI Cooper is the cheapest car to insure for 17-year-olds, costing $1,867 per year for minimum coverage.
+The Chevrolet Corvette follows at $1,887, with the Subaru Forester close behind at $2,040.

 Cheapest Car to Insure for 18-Year-Old Teens

 The MINI Cooper is the cheapest car to insure for 18-year-olds, costing $1,619 per year for minimum coverage.
-The Chevrolet Corvette and Subaru Forester follow at $1,644 and $1,770, respectively.
+The Chevrolet Corvette follows at $1,644, with the Subaru Forester at $1,770.

 Cheapest Car to Insure for 19-Year-Old Teens

 The MINI Cooper is the cheapest car to insure for 19-year-olds, costing $1,128 per year for minimum coverage.
-The Chevrolet Corvette and Subaru Forester follow at $1,131 and $1,221, respectively.
+The Chevrolet Corvette follows at $1,131, with the Subaru Forester at $1,221.

 Cheap Cars to Insure for Teens: Buyer's Guide